axibase/atsd/sql/examples/aggregate-first-last.md

-# Aggregate Functions: FIRST and LAST
+# Aggregate Functions: FIRST_VALUE and LAST_VALUE

-FIRST and LAST functions return the first and last value within a set of the grouped records which are sorted by time in ascending order.
+`FIRST_VALUE` and `LAST_VALUE` functions return the first and last value within a set of the grouped records which are sorted by time in ascending order.

 ## Data